 The Council looks after and is responsible for a number of formal amenity areas, public open spaces, playgrounds, allotments etc. throughout the Town.

-Tree Work Policy
+Tree Work Policy – Revised 1st April 2018

 1. We are in a very fortunate position to live and work in the New Forest area, with thousands of visitors flocking to the region each year to appreciate the lush, picturesque landscapes that surround us.
-New Milton, Barton-on-Sea and district also benefit from many specimens of tree that have been standing for hundreds of years, far outdating some of the housing in the town.
+New Milton, Barton On Sea and District also benefit from many specimens of tree that have been standing for hundreds of years, far outdating some of the housing in the town.

-3. Pruning can reduce a tree’s amenity value and cause damage which could lead to decay or disease.
-A tree’s value is not only aesthetic, collectively they also:
+3. Pruning can reduce a trees amenity value and cause damage which could lead to decay or disease.
+A trees value is not only aesthetic, collectively they also;

-- increase sense of well-being;
+- Increase sense of well being

-- provide wildlife habitats;
+- Provide wildlife habitats

-4. Works instructed by New Milton Town Council will only take place in the following circumstances:
+4. Works instructed by New Milton Town Council will only take place in the following circumstances;

-- As part of our Tree Management contract with New Forest District Council;
+- As part of our Tree Management contract with New Forest District Council

-- Statutory works to maintain clearances for paths and roads;
+- Statutory works to maintain clearances for paths and roads

-- To prevent foreseeable injury to persons (assessed by Town Council with NFDC)
+- To prevent foreseeable injury to persons (assessed by Town Council with NFDC).

 - To reduce or prevent the spread of disease or other works in the interests of good tree management.

-6. Circumstances where the Town Council will not prune or fell trees include:
+6. Circumstances where the Town Council will not prune or fell trees include;

-- Loss of light;
+- Loss of light

-- Loss of TV reception;
+- Loss of TV reception

-7. Things you can do
+7. Things you can do:

 Trees that are not covered by a Tree Preservation Order or in a Conservation Area

 Neighbours have a right in common law to prune overhanging growth back to the boundary line.
 Please see next paragraph regarding the arisings from such pruning.

 In both circumstances

-Although the land we own is public open space, neighbours cannot enter the land to carry out works to trees without Town Council consent.
+Although the land we own is public open space, residents cannot enter the land to carry out works to trees without Town Council consent.
 If employing the services of a contractor for pruning, the tree surgeon will only be able to prune from your side of the boundary.
 If they require access to the Town Council side, they must contact us to provide a copy of their Public Liability and Health and Safety policy documents, as we have a duty to safeguard others using the land.
 If a residents actions/instructions leave a tree in such a condition that works are needed to make it safe, or damage or injury is caused, they are likely to be liable.
 Any works should be kept to an absolute minimum.
 Arisings remain the property of the tree owner and by law should be offered back.
 It is the Town Council’s policy to decline their return and therefore any arisings should be disposed of appropriately and not be deposited over the boundary.
 This can damage trees (preventing root access to air and water), can make tree assessment more difficult (important defects may be invisible beneath piled up arisings) and can also lead to damage of boundary fences.
 In most cases, it is acceptable to appropriately dispose of arisings, by being taken off site to the green waste area at your local amenity site or removed by your contractor.

 8. Tree Management Cyclical Inspections